Blow the Whistle (song): Sampling

 Canadian rapper Drake sampled the beat and paid homage to the intro lyrics on DJ Khaled's hit single "For Free".
 American rapper and fellow Bay Area native Saweetie sampled the beat on her 2020 single "Tap In".
 Too Short gave her his blessing to use the sample.
 Also Oakland rapper G-Eazy sampled the song lyrics on his 2024 song "All I Wanna Do".

 Usage in media

 During the 2008 NBA Playoff series between the Cleveland Cavaliers and the Washington Wizards, Jay-Z made a freestyle to this called "Playoff", responding to negative comments by DeShawn Stevenson on behalf of LeBron James.
-It was also featured on the soundtrack of NBA 2K13.
+It was also featured on the soundtrack of NBA 2K13 as well as NBA 2K26.

 The song has been featured on the HBO shows Eastbound & Down, Entourage, Euphoria, and Insecure.

-During the 2024 Super Bowl 59 champions, Gillie da Kid led dances with the Philadelphia Eagles using the song, one of which was joined by Too Short himself.
+During the Super Bowl LIX celebrations in early 2025, Gillie da Kid led dances with the Philadelphia Eagles using the song, one of which was joined by Too Short himself.